widelands/widelands-website/README.md

 # License

-Our own written applicatiosn are published under GPL v2+.
+Our own written applications are published under GPL v2+.
 For adapted third party applications see the respective folders.

 # You would like to contribute?